quicwg/base-drafts/draft-ietf-quic-recovery.md

 Handshake or 1-RTT packets.

-When a server receives duplicate Initial CRYPTO data when there is unacknoweledged Initial CRYPTO data, it can assume the client did not receive all Initial CRYPTO data or the client's estimated RTT is too short.
+When a server receives duplicate Initial CRYPTO data when there is unacknowledged Initial CRYPTO data, it can assume the client did not receive all Initial CRYPTO data or the client's estimated RTT is too short.
 To speed handshake completion, it MAY retransmit unacknowledged Initial CRYPTO data subject to the path validation limits, as though the PTO expired.